dldelara/mstcar/README.md

 ```

 ## Beta
 This package is currently in the beta stage.
-All functions are currently public but will be made private once the package is more stable.
-In the meantime, each public function and dataset has documentation to help orient you to using the package, along with an introductory vignette to walk you through a simple analysis using the example data.
+Each public function and dataset has documentation to help orient you to using the package, along with an introductory vignette to walk you through a simple analysis using the example data.
+For debugging purposes, private functions can be accessed with mstcar:::problem_function().
 In the future we plan to include:
 - Vignettes covering each aspect of using the package;
 - A vignette going over the model itself, along with references to the original paper that the model/code is based off of; and
 - More features to make using the package as accessible as possible.